Reyli: Que Vueltas da la vida

 Released digitally on May 12, 2009, Que Vueltas da la vida was available to the general public on June 9, 2009.
 Of his third studio effort, the singer-songwriter said, "This album will make history in my career and in my life."
 He went on to say that the album, "carries my happiness, my longings, it reflects my status today, my way of being now, my sentimental state, my stage in life."
 The album was produced and directed by Andrés Castro, who has worked with the likes of Carlos Vives and Juanes.
 "This marvelous album, Que vueltas da la vida, we wrote it, assembled it, gave it strength, Andrés and I; Andrés is Colombian, a producer, a guitarist, my adored brother.
 We started in September, in one afternoon we wrote six songs and from there he started to put everything together, the answers were very clear that the unedited album had to be assembled and eleven days later, we had the repertory pulled together."

 The album is a reflection of Reyli's love for experimentation.
 The 11-track album showcases ballads and songs of rock music and ranchera influence.
 He admitted that the album "sounds harder and more-street."
 In it, "I show a little bit more of myself as an artist, as a composer.
 It is a more direct disc, a mouthful of truths, a special expression of life's contrasts, with songs very rough, but also songs "full of honey, of purity, like Ando por las nubes (I walk through clouds), Alma gemela (Soulmate), Cásate conmigo (Marry me); there is everything on the CD."

 On September 12, 2009, Mario Domm (of Camila) presented Reyli with the Gold Disc, for having sold more than 50,000 copies of Que Vueltas da la vida.

 Two singles have been released to date, "¿Qué nos pasó?" and "La verdad".
 The video of "¿Qué nos pasó?" was filmed in San Luis Potosí under the direction of Andrés Ibáñez de Infante.
-Working with director Matias Penachino and producer Paula Marina Arriola, Reyli filmed the video for "La verdad", the second single.
-It was shot on site at Hotel Geneve, in the Federal District of Mexico City.
+Working with director Matias Penachino and producer Paula Marina Arriola and cinematography of Agustin Calderon AMC, Reyli filmed the video for "La verdad", the second single.
+It was shot on site at Hotel Geneve, in Mexico City.

 Personal life

+Reyli Barba dated Sandra Echeverría from 2010 - 2011.

 In 2012, Reyli Barba was revealed as being the father of Ana Bárbara's third son, Jeronimo.